-\$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services. \$50 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.
-Prior Authorization may be required.
+\$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services. \$20 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.